vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 That said, it's good practice to make SQL keywords uppercase to distinguish them from other parts of your query, like column and table names.

-Additionally, it's also good practice (but not necessary for the exercises in this course) to include a semicolon at the end of your query.
+It's also good practice (but not necessary for the exercises in this course) to include a semicolon at the end of your query.
 This tells SQL where the end of your query is!

 *** =pre_exercise_code
 ```{python}